MicrosoftDocs/Devices-docs/surface/surface-laptop-5-overview.md

 :::image type="content" source="images/surface-laptop-5-for-business.png" alt-text="Surface Laptop 5 for Business" :::

+The modern workplace has changed in the last few years.
+Employees need high-performance devices they can set up wherever they work, that still have the guts to get everything done.
+Keeping connections strong with a dispersed workforce is a massive challenge.
+Especially in highly collaborative teams, technology must facilitate building and maintaining strong connections with colleagues and customers alike.

+With ultra-fast performance, sleek portability, an enhanced camera for more engaging video calls, Surface Laptop 5 keeps you connected and engaged with Windows 11 interactive features, high-quality cameras, Omnisonic® speakers, and Microsoft 365 apps that are optimized for the Surface signature 3:2 screen ratio.

+## Superpowered for serious productivity

+- Lightning-fast performance and multitasking power comes from 12th Intel® Core™ i5 and i7 processors, now built on the Intel Evo platform.
+Employees can connect to external monitors and charge their devices simultaneously with USB-C and Thunderbolt™ 4 connecting to up to two 4k monitors at 60Hz to deliver superfast connections.
+- Surface Laptop 5 is the perfect device for high achievers, power users, and executive talent: Users who need high-powered apps and intensive multitasking and professionals who take video calls, co-author presentations, and run analytical models simultaneously

+## Deploy, manage, and stay secure from anywhere

+- Give IT peace of mind knowing that your company, customer, and employee data are safe and secured with a Windows 11 Secured-core PC.
+Surface customers save time and money with streamlined deployment, modern device management, and built-in, cloud-powered security.
+Empower people, data, and systems with connected experiences from Surface and Microsoft 365.
+- Secured-core PCs are the most secure Windows 11 devices for workers handling the most sensitive data.
+Secured-core PCs are designed to elevate the benefits of Windows 11 security, providing additional hardware and software protection for workers that handle the most sensitive data in your organization.
+- More control with cloud-first device deployment and management.
+Deploy and manage down to the firmware layer through the cloud with Microsoft Endpoint Manager and DFCI.
+Every Surface ships with Windows Autopilot, reducing IT complexity by deploying straight to your employees.
+- Get more out of your device with more components that are replaceable.
+Major components in Surface Laptop 5, including the display module, keyboard assembly, battery, storage, and more, are replaceable through a network of approved service providers.
+- Make the most of your investment in Microsoft 3653 with the essential foundation of Windows 10 or Windows 11 Pro, the protection of Microsoft Enterprise Mobility + Security, and the suite of Office 3654 productivity apps you rely on every day.

 ## Surface Laptop 5 tech specs

 | Feature                                    | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |